-Some EPCs are unfortunately issued where a mistake is made by the Energy Assessor during the assessment.
-Sometimes it's possible for the EPC rating to be skewed one way or another by this.
+Some EPCs are unfortunately issued containing mistakes and it's possible for the EPC rating to be skewed one way or another.

 Ideally, assessment methodology should be applied equally to a single building by any energy assessor, and result in a pretty consistent rating, and to support this ideal, the occasional auditing of EPCs was introduced in 2018 by the Government approved accreditation schemes.

 Mistakes however do happen even at the best of times.
-Many can't be spotted from just looking at the EPC certificate, but here are some examples that you might possibly be able to spot by checking the EPC Features list.
+Many can't be spotted from just looking at the EPC certificate, but here are some examples that you might be able to spot by checking the Features list on an existing EPC.

 For an EPC assessment, each of the following parts of a property need to have a dateband assigned for when they were built: